Some funding provided by:

 The Roswell Artist-in-Residence Program serves as a contemporary counterpoint to the traditional arts of the Southwest, reinforces the Program's interest in strengthening the vitality of art in New Mexico and has been a catalyst in broadening community understanding of

 In residence grants are offered to all professional artists 21 years of age or older, involved in painting, drawing, sculpture, printmaking, photography, installation and other fine art media.
 Grants

 are not made in the disciplines of performance art or production crafts.

 HOUSING ACCOMMODATIONS and STUDIO FACILITIES

 The studios are large, open spaces that measure approximately 30 'x 25 'x 10'.
 These areas are well-lighted and convertible to the artist's requirements.
 Artists are housed in a complex of six houses and 10 studios located on fifty acres of land.
 Each artist is provided with a house that can amply accommodate either a single person or a family.
 Rent, utilities (except telephone), repairs and maintenance costs are borne by the Program.
 Houses are furnished with major furniture items, appliances and utensils within reason.
 The printmaking facility is a small, fully operational studio - basically lithographic/etching in nature.

-For more information about the Roswell Artist-in-Residence Program, contact: Stephen Fleming, RAIR Program Director by phone: 575 622 6037 or e-mail us at: email@example.com
+For spicific questions regarding the Roswell Artist-in-Residence Program, contact: Stephen Fleming, RAIR Program Director by phone: 575 622 6037 or e-mail us at: email@example.com

 Because of the close proximity of the buildings and setting of the residency, there is a policy of no dogs on the residency facility.